SS Manasoo

 SS Manasoo (originally named Macassa) was a steel-hulled Canadian passenger and package freighter in service between 1888 and 1928.
-She was built in 1888 in Port Glasgow, Scotland, by William Hamilton & Company for the Hamilton Steamboat Company of Hamilton, Ontario.
-During this time, she mainly carried passengers between Hamilton and Toronto, Ontario.
+She was built in 1888 in Port Glasgow, Scotland, by William Hamilton & Company for the Hamilton Steamboat Company of Hamilton, Ontario, who used her as a passenger transport between Hamilton and Toronto, Ontario.
 Macassa was lengthened in Collingwood, Ontario, in 1905.
 She was sold twice before being sold to the Owen Sound Transportation Company, Ltd., and was rebuilt and renamed Manasoo; after the sale, she mainly operated between Sault Ste.
 Marie and Owen Sound, Ontario.

 After a lucrative shipping season in 1928, Manasoo was open to take on special commissions.
 On September 14, she left the Manitoulin Island port of Manitowaning, Ontario, under the command of Captain John McKay.
 There were nineteen crewmen, two passengers, 115 cows and one bull on board.
 By the time Manasoo had cleared the North Channel of Lake Huron, a sizeable storm had developed.
 By 2:00 a.m. the next day, Manasoo had begun to list to port.
 Despite efforts to correct it, the list worsened.
 As she was off Griffith Island, Manasoo rolled over and sank.
 Five crewmen and one passenger climbed onto a life raft; one of the crew later died of exposure, while the rest were rescued by the steamer Manitoba.
 Sixteen people died in the wreck.

 The location of Manasoo's wreck was unknown for nearly 90 years, until it was found on June 30, 2018, by Jerry Eliason and Ken Merryman of Minnesota, and Cris Kohl of Windsor, Ontario.
 The wreck rests intact in 210 ft of water, with its stern embedded in the lake bottom.

 History

 Design and construction

 Beginning in the mid-1840s, Canadian companies began importing iron vessels, prefabricated by shipyards in the United Kingdom.
 It would not be until 1889, however, that the first steel-hulled Canadian ship, Manitoba, was built on the Great Lakes.
 In 1887, the Hamilton Steamboat Company, a fleet managed by Tunis Bruce Griffith of Hamilton, Ontario, placed an order for a steel steamship with William Hamilton & Company, a shipyard located on the banks of the River Clyde in Port Glasgow, Scotland.

 Hull number 64, built at William Hamilton & Company's Glen Yard, was christened Macassa.
 She was licensed to carry 536 passengers, and was equipped with an elegant interior consisting of carved, polished hardwood panels, velvet sofas, silk curtains and velvet carpets.
 She was also equipped with electric lights.
-Her main deck was completely enclosed, while her promenade deck was almost completely open, save for a small cabin.
-She had a single tall mast located forward of her pilothouse.
+Macassa had only a single tall mast, which was located behind her pilothouse.
+With the exception of a small cabin designed to shelter the passengers and crew, the promenade deck was completely open, while her main deck was enclosed.

 Macassa was clinker built.
 Her hull was 155 ft long.
 Her beam was 24.1 ft wide, while her hull was 16.3 ft (some sources state 16 ft or 16.25 ft) deep.
 Macassa had a gross tonnage of 574 tons, and a net tonnage of 459 tons.